Technologicat/unpythonic/README.md

  - `inn`: contains-check (``x in iterable``) with automatic termination for monotonic infinite iterables. *Added in v0.13.1.*
    - Only applicable to monotonic inputs.
 Increasing/decreasing is auto-detected, but may fail to terminate if the input is not monotonic.
  - `iindex`: like ``list.index``, but for a general iterable.
 Consumes the iterable, so only makes sense for memoized inputs. *Added in v0.13.1.*
+ - `prod`: like the builtin `sum`, but compute the product.
+Oddly missing from the standard library. *Added in v0.13.1.*

 Examples: